Menu

 • In March 2022, he played a crucial role in signing an agreement of alliance with the New Democratic Party (NDP) under which NDP agreed to support the Liberal Party on the floor, including during the no-confidence motion presented by the Labour Party.

-• Jagmeet Singh, a Canadian politician, committed to pursuing justice for Nijjar, which he expressed in a social media post following Justin Trudeau’s remarks on the matter in the same year.
+• After, the murder of Nijjar, Jagmeet committed to pursuing justice for him, which he expressed in a social media post following Justin Trudeau’s remarks on the matter.
 In the post, Singh asserted that he would leave no stone unturned, even if it required holding Prime Minister Narendra Modi accountable for pursuing justice.
-[6]India Today
+A viewpoint later endorsed by Trudeau.

 Jagmeet Singh's post on X about seeking justice for the killing of Hardeep Singh Nijjar